aws-deepracer/aws-deepracer-launcher/community-projects.md

 *By [Jochem Lugtenburg](https://www.linkedin.com/in/jochem-lugtenburg-8285b8141/), Developer at Relive, 2019/2020 DeepRacer Championship Cup finalist*

 Mimics a real-world car that starts and stops at traffic lights and stop signs.
-The logic for identifying different colors in traffic signals and detect stop signs was developed by combining various computer vision capabilities, including OpenCV image- processing functions and object-detection machine learning models.
+The logic for identifying different colors in traffic signals and detect stop signs was developed by combining various computer vision capabilities, including OpenCV image-processing functions and object-detection machine learning models.
 Currently the focus is on stop signs and the traffic lights.
-Possibilities for extension include stopping the car when a person or animal walks in front of the car and detecting a lane and driving in the center.
-Possibilities for scenarios with multiple DeepRacers on a track include driving slower if another DeepRacer is in front of the car or overtaking other cars using the LIDAR.
+Possibilities for extension include training the car to stop when a person or animal walks in front of it and detecting and staying within the bounds of a lane.
+Possibilities for scenarios with multiple DeepRacers on a track include driving slower if another DeepRacer is in front of the car or overtaking other cars using the LIDAR sensor.

 **Project ideas:** Multi-racer competition, autonomous vehicle, using AI for safety and perception